-- 2. In the Guinier window, the top plot shows you the Guinier plot and the fit, while the bottom plot shows you the residual of the fit. - Note: RAW automatically tries to find the best Guinier region for you when the Guinier window is opened for the first time. - Note: The R_g value is in units of 1/q (e.g. if q is in Å-1 then R_g is in Å), while the two qR_g boxes give, left to right, $q{min}R_g$ and $q{max}R_g$ respectively.
+- 2. In the Guinier window, the top plot shows you the Guinier plot and the fit, while the bottom plot shows you the residual of the fit. - Note: RAW automatically tries to find the best Guinier region for you when the Guinier window is opened for the first time. - Note: The R_g value is in units of 1/q (e.g. if q is in \mathring{A}^{-1} then R_g is in \mathring{A}).

-- 3. In the "Control" panel, you'll see that n_min is 0.
-This means RAW has used all of the low q for the Guinier fit.
-You can see a little dip in the residual at the lowest q values, use the arrow buttons next to the n_min box to adjust it up several points to remove that dip and check whether the R_g changes.
-Once you're done return n_min to 0. - 4.
-In the "Parameters" panel, note that $q{max}R_g$ is only ~1.14.
+- 3. In the "Control" panel, you'll see that n_min is 8.
+This means RAW has skipped the first few low q points for the Guinier fit.
+You can see a little dip in the lowest q values, which may be why it was skipped.
+Use the arrow buttons next to the n_min box to adjust it down several points to include that dip and check whether the R_g changes.
+Once you're done return n_min to 8. - 4.
+In the "Parameters" panel, note that $q{max}R_g$ is ~1.32.
 Recall that for globular proteins like GI, it is typical to have $q{max}R_g$ ~1.3.
-Adjust n_max until that is the case, watching what happens to the R_g and the residual. - Question: The literature radius of gyration for GI is 32.7 Å. How does yours compare? - 5.
-RAW also provides an estimate of the uncertainty in both the R_g and I(0) values for the Guinier fit, shown in the Uncertainty section. - Note: This is the largest of the uncertainties from the fit (standard deviation of fit values calculated from the covariance matrix), and either the standard deviation of R_g and I(0) across all acceptable intervals found by the autorg function or an estimated uncertainty in R_g and I(0) based on variation of the selected interval start and end points. - 6.
+Adjust n_max down slightly until that is the case, watching what happens to the R_g and the residual. - Question: The literature radius of gyration for GI is 32.7 Å. How does yours compare? - 5.
+RAW also provides an estimate of the uncertainty in both the R_g and I(0) values for the Guinier fit, shown in the Uncertainty section. - Note: This is the largest of the uncertainties from the fit (standard deviation of fit values calculated from the covariance matrix), and either the standard deviation of R_g and I(0) across all acceptable intervals found by the automatic R_g function or an estimated uncertainty in R_g and I(0) based on variation of the selected interval start and end points. - 6.
 Click the "OK" button to keep the results. - Note: Clicking the "Cancel" button will discard the results. - 7.
 If you now select the GI scattering profile, in the information panel above the control panel you should see the R_g and I(0) that you just found.